rednafi/digressions/_posts/python/2020-04-06-python-precommit.md

 ## Running the Linters as Pre-commit Hooks

 To run the above mentioned linters as pre-commit hooks, you need to add their respective settings to the `.pre-commit-config.yaml` file.
-However, there are a few minor issues that need to be taken care of.
+However, there're a few minor issues that need to be taken care of.

 * The default line length of `black` formatter is 88 (you should embrace that) but both `flake8` and `isort` cap the line at 79 characters.
 This raises conflict and can cause failures.